 The University is divided into five faculties, with many different departments offering a very wide range of courses.
 Its science faculty can boast 5 Nobel Prize winners.
 It has a strong international focus, with partnerships in China, in particular.

 The University doesn’t exactly have a campus, but most of its main buildings are located in one area on the attractive west side of the city.

-- Cultural study visit: Sheffield’s Millennium Gallery in the city centre is its centre for art, craft and design.
+– City visit (Discovery focus): Sheffield’s Millennium Gallery in the city centre is its centre for art, craft and design.
 While there is a wide selection of art works to enjoy, we focus here on the industries which made Sheffield world-famous: steel and cutlery.
 There’s a huge selection of metalwork on display, and we look at the artistic quality of everyday objects.